Department Website

 Graduate Courses Open to Undergraduates

-Certain courses in the Graduate School of Arts and Science are open to junior or senior psychology majors who have (1) permission of their undergraduate psychology adviser, (2) permission of the Department of Psychology (graduate division), (3) the additional specific prerequisites listed for each course, and (4) permission of the instructor.
+Certain courses in the Graduate School of Arts and Science are open to junior or senior Psychology majors who have (1) permission of their undergraduate Psychology adviser, (2) permission of the Department of Psychology (graduate division), (3) the additional specific prerequisites listed for each course, and (4) permission of the instructor.
 For further information, please consult the department and the Graduate School of Arts and Science Bulletin.

 Learning Outcomes